yukonta/EasyStyle/README.md

-Before running the program the set of libraries from requirements.txt must be insalled. if you use Anaconda: from Anaconda Prompt input the command (under your shell): conda install --yes --file requirements.txt
+Before running the program the set of libraries from requirements.txt must be insalled. if you use Anaconda: from Anaconda Prompt input the command (under your shell): conda install --yes --file requirements.txt.
-Then run the command (this installation use pip (a Python package manager)): pip install pyTelegramBotAPI
+Then run the command (this installation use pip - a Python package manager): pip install pyTelegramBotAPI.

 If you use pip (without Anaconda) you can add in the file requirements.txt the string (instead of the string "pip"):
-pyTelegramBotAPI
+pyTelegramBotAPI.

 Then run the command:
-pip install -r requirements.txt
+pip install -r requirements.txt.

 Then do the following:
 1) git clone --quiet https://github.com/yukonta/EasyStyle